By 2023, eCommerce is expected to account for 22% of all retail sales — a 7.9% jump from 2019.

 Fraudsters have a variety of methods they can use to gain access to customer accounts.
-Purchasing stolen passwords, security codes, obtaining customer info from the web, and implementing phishing schemes are just some of the tactics at a fraudster’s disposal.
+Purchasing stolen passwords and security codes, obtaining customer info from the web, and implementing phishing schemes are just some of the tactics at a fraudster’s disposal.

-Fraudsters have free reign to do whatever they want once they breach an account, including:
+Once the account has been taken over, fraudsters have free reign to do whatever they want, including:

 - Changing account details

-- Withdraw funds (if this functionality is present)
+- Withdrawing funds (if this functionality is present)

-- Access other accounts owned by the user.
+- Accessing other accounts owned by the user.

-- If they know the victim and live close, they can simply steal the package from the drop off location
+- If they know the victim and live close by, they can simply steal the package from the drop off location

-- Contact a customer service rep from your company to change the shipping address before the item is ready to be shipped
+- Contacting a customer service representative from your company to change the shipping address before the item is ready to be shipped

-- Contact the shipping company themselves to reroute the package to a destination of their choice
+- Contacting the shipping company themselves to reroute the package to a destination of their choice

 Chargeback fraud is an interesting case because it could result from a legitimate purchase not being recognized by the customer.
 This particular case is often called “friendly fraud.”
-Friendly fraud is no less detrimental to e-commerce merchants, though.
-It can still leave a negative impact on both the business and the customer relationship.
+Friendly fraud is no less detrimental to eCommerce merchants, though.
+It can still have a negative impact on both the business and the customer relationship.

-Some fraudsters intentionally commit chargeback fraud by abusing company policies to get items for free since the purchase will be refunded to their credit card.
+Some fraudsters intentionally commit chargeback fraud by abusing company policies to get items for free, knowing the purchase will be refunded to their credit card.